 Diversify your sources of income as early as you can.
 Once you have built your emergency fund, look for other ways where you can put your money to grow.
 It can either be on financial investment vehicles or it can be on side-hustles like online selling or blogging.

-If you can’t invest money on anything because you don’t have that much money as of the moment, invest your time.Don't put all your eggs in one basket. - English Proverb 1600s Click To Tweet
+If you can’t invest money on anything because you don’t have that much money at the moment, invest your time.Don't put all your eggs in one basket. - English Proverb 1600s Click To Tweet

 Keep the Balance